njnmco/odinochka/README.md

 GA tracking

 Requests 900 favicons on boot via Google proxy
+  * This also breaks locally hosted apps favicons

 Not Great Suspender compatible
   - I've req'd this feature at least a few times over last 3 years.